railsware/mailtrap-php/src/Bridge/Symfony/README.md

     }

     /**
      * WARNING!
-To send ‘Template Email, you should use the native library and its methods,
+To send using Mailtrap Email Template, you should use the native library and its methods,
      * as mail transport validation does not allow you to send emails without ‘html’ or ‘text’ *
      * @Route(name="send-template-email", path="/send-template-email", methods={"GET"})